Deploy to Deno Deploy

 Summary

-You successfully deployed a Deno application that you created in TypeScript, which uses Prisma Client for the Data Proxy to connect to a PostgreSQL database.
+You successfully deployed a Deno application that you created in TypeScript, which uses Prisma Client connecting to a Prisma Postgres database.